SiliconLabs/wiseconnect/examples/snippets/ble/ble_privacy/readme.md

 10. Silicon Labs device will add the remote device's IRK's and local IRK's in to resolve list and enable resolution

-11. Give disconnect from remote device and the Silicon labs device starts advertising
+11. Give disconnect from remote device and the Silicon labs device starts advertising.

 12. Refer the below images for console prints